GovCon AI without contract grounding

 Intelligent agentic computing in high-compliance regulatory environments is fundamentally different from enterprise search or summarization.
 It requires strict policy alignment, continuous state checking, and deterministic audit guarantees.
 No one has ever detailed the systems engineering constraints that govern this domain.

 This doctrine does exactly that.
-Ten papers that construct the precise operational logic for the next era of federal services operations: contract-grounded, policy-bound, and structurally compliant.
+Eleven papers that construct the precise operational logic for the next era of federal services operations: contract-grounded, policy-bound, and structurally compliant.

 "AI without structural contract-native data architecture is a liability generator.
 The Contract Intelligence Doctrine defines the reference architecture to make it safe."